Popolare Di Vicenza, Veneto And Bailouts: The Ghost Of Lehman Brothers Hangs Over Europe

 The EU’s Bank Recovery and Resolution Directive (BRRD) was designed primarily to shield taxpayers from having to foot the bill for bank bailouts by subjecting subordinated bondholders, and if need be, senior bondholders to losses.
 In the case of BPVI and VB, the law has clearly failed to achieve its objective.

 By granting the Italian government the power to deal with the failing banks using national insolvency procedures, the European Commission (EC) has inadvertently undermined its “bail-in” mechanism.
 The Italian government signalled that it will not stomach losses for senior bondholders when it agreed back in March 2017 to guarantee almost €6.5 billion in senior bonds for the troubled Venetian lenders.
-Making matters worse was the misguided declaration at the time that the banks were “solvent”.
+Making matters worse was the misguided declaration at the time that the banks were “solvent.”

 The case of BPVI and VB is telling as it revealed how even a private bailout through the Atlante Fund failed to stem the bleeding.
 Having a shareholder base comprised almost entirely of retail customers also demonstrated the legal challenges facing banks, particularly popular banks, in subjecting even shareholders to losses.
-By the same logic it is doubtful that senior bonds will share the bailout burden, especially if they are held by retail investors.
+By the same logic, it is doubtful that senior bonds will share the bailout burden, especially if they are held by retail investors.

 BPVI and VB are yet another testament to the rampant under-provisioning at European banks.
 The cash injection of €3.5 billion as part of the Intesa deal indicated that provisions were underestimated by at least that amount, implying that the combined coverage ratio for both banks should have been at least 64% as compared to the current 45.5%.